 When companies need to test new medical devices, drugs or biologics, clinical research coordinators work directly with human subjects — the people who take part in clinical trials.

 Mindful of ethics and privacy, clinical research coordinators work with doctors to identify people eligible for clinical studies.
 They collect and manage data, as well as communicate with patients during the consent process.
-They don’t need medical background, said Hammond, who also is an instructor for the UW Certificate in Clinical Trials.
+They don’t need medical background, says Hammond, who is an instructor for the UW Certificate in Clinical Trials.
 But some experience in health care can be useful, such as previous work as a nurse or lab technician.

-Clinical research coordinators also work at large practices, such as Polyclinic, and private or nonprofit research groups, such as PATH and the Fred Hutchinson Cancer Research Center, Hammond says.
+Clinical research coordinators also work at large practices, such as Polyclinic, and private or nonprofit research groups, such as Bristol-Myers Squibb and the Fred Hutchinson Cancer Research Center, Hammond says.
 He adds the government also needs clinical research coordinators for federal agencies that provide health care for millions of Americans, such as Veterans Affairs and the Department of Defense.

-Get Started or Ahead in BioTech
+Get Started or Ahead in Biotech

 Interested in starting or advancing your career in biotech?
 These UW certificates and degrees can help.